Novido/CsvFuse/README.md

 # CsvFuse
-A program to merge CSV-files
+A simple program to merge CSV-files.